The 20th Century

 emigrants of Vas County.
 In 1869, about 4000 people were

-kept about 5000 Slovene-speaking immigrants, who had emigrated from the former
+Slovene-speaking immigrants, who had emigrated from the former Hungarian

-purchased land, renovated their houses and kept distributing their American newspapers.
+land, renovated their houses and kept distributing their American newspapers.
+In

 emigrants had to work up to several months.
 Numerous emigrants left their homes